-The ADT7460 has an internal timer to measure THERM assertion time.
+The ADT7463 has an internal timer to measure THERM assertion time.
 For example, the THERM input may be connected to the PROCHOT output of a Pentium[®] 4 CPU and measure system performance.
 The THERM input may also be connected to the output of a trip point temperature sensor.

-The timer is started on the assertion of the ADT7460's THERM input and stopped on the negation of the pin.
-The timer counts THERM times cumulatively, therefore, the timer resumes counting on the next THERM assertion.
+The timer is started on the assertion of the ADT7463's THERM input and stopped on the negation of the pin.
+The timer counts THERM times cumulatively, i.e., the timer resumes counting on the next THERM assertion.
 The THERM timer continues to accumulate THERM assertion times until the timer is read (it is cleared on read) or until it reaches full scale.
 If the counter reaches full scale, it stops at that reading until cleared.

 The 8-bit THERM timer register (Reg.
-0x79) is designed such that Bit 0 is set to 1 on the first THERM assertion.
-Once the cumulative THERM assertion time exceeds 45.52 ms, Bit 1 of the THERM timer is set and Bit 0 becomes the LSB of the timer with a resolution of 22.76 ms.
+0x79) is designed such that Bit 0 gets set to 1 on the first THERM assertion.
+Once the cumulative THERM assertion time has exceeded 45.52 ms, Bit 1 of the THERM timer gets set and Bit 0 now becomes the LSB of the timer with a resolution of 22.76 ms.

 Figure 37 illustrates how the THERM timer behaves as the THERM input is asserted and negated.
-Bit 0 is set on the first THERM assertion detected.
-This bit remains set until the cumulative THERM assertions exceed 45.52 ms. At this time, Bit 1 of the THERM timer is set, and Bit 0 is cleared.
+Bit 0 gets set on the first THERM assertion detected.
+This bit remains set until such time as the cumulative THERM assertions exceed 45.52 ms. At this time, Bit 1 of the THERM timer gets set, and Bit 0 is cleared.
 Bit 0 now reflects timer readings with a resolution of 22.76 ms.